coolinmc6/design-ux-ui/README.md

 - Mapping the customer experience
 	+ See this post: [Improve Your Customer’s Experience With Experience Mapping](https://www.dtelepathy.com/blog/business/experience-mapping)
 - Creating a User Manual
+- This [document](https://github.com/coolinmc6/design-ux-ui/blob/master/assets/Product-Vision-Workshop-Template.pdf) is a template to help set the vision for a product.

 [back to top](#main-table-of-contents) | [Product Table of Contents](#product-table-of-contents)